 How to Build: Rough-Ins Electrical and Plumbing

 Electrical and plumbing services are easy to add to BuildBlock walls.
-The picture to the right shows a man placing Romex inside a horizontal chase cut into the foam using a hot knife.
-We have seen other tools used such as routers and even chainsaws to make chases.
-The important thing to notice is when making a horizontal chase.
-It can best be done where the blocks connect to one another.
+When making a horizontal chase, it’s best to be done where the blocks connect to one another.
 Vertical runs can be made in the foam between the ties.
 You have 21/2” of foam available to remove to make a hole for boxes.
 Most boxes are 21/2” to 23/4” deep, so with a 1/2” sheetrock return, there is plenty of space available.

 There is 1” of space between vertical webs at each horizontal block course connection to allow wiring and small plumbing to run horizontally through a wall.

 It is not recommended that you run plumbing in the void of an ICF wall and then pour concrete around it unless necessary.
-It has a tendency to create voiding and is unrecoverable should the pipe fail.
+This is because it has a tendency to create voiding and is unrecoverable should the pipe fail.
 If using plumbing inside a wall cavity, extra vibrating will be required to allow for proper consolidation.

-When planning your project it is always wise to consult with any trade that the ICF wall will impact.
+It’s also important when planning your project, it is always wise to consult with any trade that the ICF wall will impact.
 This helps each trade prepare for their respective installations and alterations, if any, to those methods or materials more suited for ICF job sites.